Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Training and Results

 After 100 epochs of training, the validation error (the network's error on new data not encountered in training) reaches 0.61 $\frac{2e^2}{h}$ mean absolute error (MAE), in a dataset with mean conductance of roughly 41$\times \left(\frac{2e^2}{h}\right)$.
 This is a 4.3\% average relative difference, based on the formula:

 where $y_c$ is the calculated value and $y_p$ is the predicted value.
 To further illustrate the network's ability, the model is evaluated on an individual sample at 1000 linearly spaced energy values.
 Representative results are shown in Fig. \ref{fig:totcond} and demonstrate the network's success in learning the dependence of conductance on both deformations and energy.
 An alternate model which does not take mode numbers as inputs is seen in the inset.
-The appearance of discrete steps in conductance from the inclusion of mode numbers is a good example of tuning model function with structure.
-These models have comparable errors, but we choose the discrete model as our primary one.
+The appearance of discrete steps in conductance from the inclusion of mode numbers is a good illustration of the fine tuning of model function that is possible with variation in network structure.
+These models have comparable errors, so we choose the discrete model, taking mode numbers as an input, as the primary model to perform further analysis.